mozilla-services/tigerblood/README.md

-  exceptions  Display current exceptions list. help        Help about any command reputation  Request reputation for IP address.
+  exceptions  Display current exceptions list. help        Help about any command reputation  Request reputation for IP address. unban       Sets the reputation for an IPv4 CIDR to the maximum (100) to unban an IP.

 Flags:
       --config string   config file (default is $HOME/.tigerblood-cli.yaml)